ahmedwael19/ds-practice-2025/docs/README.md

 ## System Model

 ### Communication Model
-- **Synchronous gRPC Communication**: Services communicate through synchronous gRPC calls with protocol buffers
+- **Hybrid Communication Pattern**: Synchronous gRPC for service validation steps; asynchronous order processing
 - **Vector Clock Propagation**: All services use vector clocks to track causality between distributed events
 - **Request Correlation**: Each request is tracked with a unique correlation ID across service boundaries
 - **Service Discovery**: Services locate each other via container names in the Docker network